IAKOBVS/jstring/README.md

 - compatible with any string type: functions take a pointer to string, size, and capacity.
 - in-place literal string and regex replacement (with backreference replacement).
-Literal replaceall is be O\(n\) and does zero memory allocation if the capacity of the string is larger than the length of the string plus the modified string.
+Literal replaceall is O\(n\) and does zero memory allocation if the capacity of the string is larger than the length of the string plus the modified string.
 - reverse standard string functions: memrchr\(\), strrstr\(\), strrspn\(\), strrcspn\(\), etc.